keerthana0512/Restaurant-Reservation-System/README.md

 - Facilitating the ordering process for customers, including placing orders for food and drinks.
 - Providing a platform for customers to make payments securely and conveniently.
 - Allowing customers to leave feedback and reviews based on their dining experience.

+## Conclusion:
+The Restaurant Reservation Database provides a comprehensive solution for managing restaurant reservations, orders, payments, and reviews.
+It allows restaurants to efficiently handle customer reservations, track orders and payments, and gather feedback through reviews.
+With its well-designed schema and interconnected tables, the database facilitates seamless operations, enhances customer satisfaction, and enables restaurants to improve their services.